Skip to main content

 Current injector

-You may rarely need the service or controller injector itself, but you can get it in the constructor, just like the values of any other provider:
+You will rarely need the injector of a service or controller itself, but you can obtain it in a constructor just like any other provider value:

 import { injectable, Injector } from '@ditsmod/core';